joaomcarlos/SymlinkChanger/README.md

 Identifier: "org.silent.SymlinkChanger"
 Author: "Joao Carlos" (please leave my name on)

+On the "Files to be bundled into the application's Resources folder", drag n drop the "CocoaDialog.app" file into the listbox so its available at runtime.

 Press Create.

 After that you get a nice application that asks you what to change your symlink to and does it.